nick-x-han/todo-list-review/README.md

-# webpack-template-review
+# Todo List Review

-This is the template created by [this](https://www.theodinproject.com/lessons/node-path-javascript-revisiting-webpack) lesson of the Odin Project.
+This is a review of the todo list project of the Odin Project.

 ## Setup